artsy/artsy.github.io/_posts/2018-08-21-OSS-by-Default-Docs.markdown

 the guides repo.
 As a guide on _how-to-do-x_ - these all made sense.
 What didn't make sense was that we were regularly repeating ourselves when talking about Artsy Engineering to the public.

-There wasn't a good space for that in mobile nor guides, and so a new repo was created: [`artsy/meta`][a_mt]. \
+There wasn't a good space for that in mobile nor guides, and so a new repo was created: [`artsy/meta`][a_mt].

 Soon, this became the home of docs from anyone that preferred writing in the public. [`artsy/meta`'s][a_mt] domain was vague enough that anyone could document any internal processes as being something externally facing.
+For example documentation on how to run [our Lunch & Learn][rlnl], or [Open Stand-up][ros].

 ## Open Docs by Default